social-streets/the-slice/site-template/src/data/articles/eato-roman-road-opens.md

   - "news"
 featuredImage: "/images/Ali-Emran-Eato-Roman-Road.jpg"
 author: "siva-thangarajah"
-excerpt: "Eato is very much a reflection of me,’ says the founder Ali Emran."
+description: "Eato is very much a reflection of me,’ says the founder Ali Emran."
 ---

 Eato is the new family-friendly, East End grill and burger joint that pays homage to Bengali curry house traditions in its own way.